ihkN/rs-decancer_sqlite/README.md

 .load ./target/release/libdecancer_sqlite.so  # Path may vary

 Usage
-Once the extension is loaded, you can use the decancer() function in your SQL queries:
+Once the extension is loaded, you can use the decancer_string() function in your SQL queries:
 SELECT decancer_string('Héllo Wørld!'); -- Example input with problematic characters -- Expected output: Hello World!